1. Working as an IT Project Manager [NOC 0213]

 - Project Management Journal / Project Management Institute (ejournal)

-NOTE: Full text access to these Project Management Journals is available at VPL using the Business Source Premier database.
+NOTE: Full text access to the Project Management Journal is available at VPL using the Business Source Ultimate database.

 You can access these databases from a Library computer.
 If you are using a computer from outside the Library, you will need a Vancouver Public Library card to login to these databases.
 After clicking on the database name, you will be asked to enter your library card number and PIN (usually last four digits of your telephone number).